FastComments/fastcomments-blog/src/content/(1-25-2020) MIgrating from Commento To FastComments.md

 In order to export your site's Comment and User data from Commento from their Admin dashboard go to General and then Export Data.

 You'll notice that the resulting file you get via email has a mysterious "gz" file extension.
-If you're a bit of a geek you might know this stands for "gzip" and is a popular and efficient way to compress files.
+If you're a bit extra technically savvy you might know this stands for "gzip" and is a popular and efficient way to compress files.

 ### Don't open the "gz" file